zdravkov/kendo-docs/api/framework/droptarget.md

  Used to group sets of draggable and drop targets.
 A draggable with the same group value as a drop target will be accepted by the drop target.

+## Methods

+### destroyGroup

+Destroys all DropTarget instances from the group with the given name.

+    kendo.ui.DropTarget.destroyGroup("foo");

 ## Events

 ### dragenter